RuofengX/pyxy/README.md

 ### TLS Certificate

-The best solution is registe a domain and apply a SSL certificate.
+The best solution is register a domain and apply a SSL certificate.
 In server module, you can set the certificate file and key file in `Server.__init__()` function.

 There are also some other ways to bypass this problem, but it's not recommended.